Rules-Based Approach to Investing

 We often talk about the importance of process.
 September’s action is another great example of this.
 From a process perspective, our attention to market prices (rather than predictions) meant we were proactively shifting our portfolios away from emerging markets ahead of the media frenzy around the Evergrande news.
 At the end of July, our portfolios reduced exposure to emerging markets by as much as 40%.
 In terms of communication, always having a plan via disciplined processes allows us to communicate what is happening and what you can expect.

-Looking ahead, should international trends continue deteriorating, we will methodically reallocate toward stronger U.S. equity segments should conditions remain stable.
-This regimented handoff process will not only reduce risk but also take advantage of opportunities through our single stock process in eligible accounts or via our funds.
+Looking ahead, should international trends continue deteriorating, we will methodically reallocate toward stronger U.S. equity segments should conditions remain stable across asset classes.
+This regimented handoff process will not only reduce risk but also take advantage of opportunities through our single stock process in eligible accounts or via our mutual funds, index funds, or rules based funds.
 Lately, reducing risk and taking opportunities has meant shifting exposure from sectors like Industrials and Materials to toward Technology and Healthcare.
+Rules-based investing has been a key player in making this happen.

 In closing, we want you to feel confident in the plans you have made and are currently making.
 When you want sound, measured investment advice and expert insights into your asset allocation, contact Solas Wealth.